An Internet Built For All: Fast, Affordable and Competitive

 Built By Private Capital

-America's Internet builders have invested $1.4 trillion of private capital to deploy broadband networks that reach nearly every corner of the U.S. As the nation's largest broadband provider, cable’s fiber-rich networks are available to 93 percent of U.S. homes.
+America's Internet builders have invested $290 Billion of private capital to deploy broadband networks that reach nearly every corner of the U.S. As the nation's largest broadband provider, cable’s fiber-rich networks are available to over 90 percent of U.S. homes.

 The U.S. has 4% of the world's population, 10% of its Internet users and 25% of its broadband investment.